 Becky is the Administrator of The Arctic Hope Project and the wife of Steven Carleton.
 She previously worked as an Executive Assistant to Members of Parliament on Parliament Hill, as well as to a CEO in the Private Sector.
 She and Steven carry the vision of the Arctic Hope Project.
 In many ways, they embody what emotional restoration can look like after overcoming traumatic experiences.

 Tagak Curley is an Inuit leader, politician, and businessman from Nunavut.
-As a prominent figure in the negotiations that led to the creation of Nunavut, Tagak was considered a living father of confederation in Nunavut.
+As a prominent figure in the negotiations that led to the creation of Nunavut, Tagak is considered a living father of confederation in Nunavut.
 He is a former Nunavut Government Cabinet Minister, and is one of the most respected Inuit in Nunavut.
 His ability to dream and persevere through adversity will inspire and teach the AHP youth participants how to develop purpose for their lives.